-Utilization for fiscal 2023 was 91%, consistent with fiscal 2022.
+Utilization for fiscal 2024 was 92%, up from 91% in fiscal 2023.
 We hire to meet current and projected future demand.
 We proactively plan and manage the size and composition of our workforce and take actions as needed to address changes in the anticipated demand for our services and solutions, given that compensation costs are the most significant portion of our operating expenses.
-Our workforce, the majority of which serves our clients, increased to approximately 733,000 as of August 31, 2023, compared to approximately 721,000 as of August 31, 2022.
+Our workforce, the majority of which serves our clients, increased to approximately 774,000 as of August 31, 2024, compared to approximately 733,000 as of August 31, 2023.
 The year-over-year increase in our workforce reflects people added in connection with acquisitions and hiring for specific skills.

-For fiscal 2023, attrition, excluding involuntary terminations, was 13%, down from 19% in fiscal 2022.
-For the fourth quarter of fiscal 2023, annualized attrition, excluding involuntary terminations, was 14%, up from 13% in the third quarter of fiscal 2023.
+For fiscal 2024, attrition, excluding involuntary terminations, was 13%, consistent with fiscal 2023.
+For the fourth quarter of fiscal 2024, annualized attrition, excluding involuntary terminations, was 14%, consistent with the third quarter of fiscal 2024.
 We evaluate voluntary attrition, adjust levels of new hiring and use involuntary terminations as a means to keep our supply of skills and resources in balance with changes in client demand.
-During the second quarter of fiscal 2023, we initiated actions to streamline operations and transform our nonbillable corporate functions to reduce costs.

-In addition, we adjust compensation in order to attract and retain appropriate numbers of qualified employees.
-For the majority of our people, compensation increases became effective December 1st of fiscal 2023.
-Given the overall inflationary environment, compensation has increased faster than in prior years, but is moderating.
+In addition, we adjust compensation to provide market relevant pay based on the skills of our people and locations where we operate.
+We also consider a variety of factors, including the macroeconomic environment, in making our decisions around pay and benefits.
 We strive to adjust pricing as well as drive cost and delivery efficiencies, such as changing the mix of people and utilizing technology, to reduce the impact of compensation increases on our margin and contract profitability.